 Inqiad, Waleed Bin, Kechavarzi, Cedric, Sheil, Brian, Schooling, Jennifer, DeJong, Matthew and Alexakis, Haris (2025).
 Condition assessment of an ageing railway bridge using FBG dynamic strain data over 8 years.
-IN: Proceedings of Experimental Vibration Analysis for Civil Engineering Structures: EVACES 2025.
-Cunha, Alvaro and Caetano, Elsa (eds) PRT: Springer Nature Switzerland AG.
-(In Press)
+IN: Experimental Vibration Analysis for Civil Engineering Structures.
+Cunha, Alvaro and Caetano, Elsa (eds) Lecture Notes in Civil Engineering (LNCE), 3 (1).
+PRT: Springer, Cham.

 Abstract